 3 Credits This Spring Term experiential travel course offers Sustainable Community Development majors an intensive examination of the "just city" concept.
 A week of seminar readings and discussion is followed by ten days of fieldwork in an international "just city."
 In the process, this course demonstrates how sustainable community development is a global phenomenon, and familiarizes students with the relationship between theory and practice.

-Prerequisites: SCD 110, SCD 220, SCD 230, SCD 235, or Instructor Consent development and sustainability, students consider the diversity of development paths across nations, along with a variety of policy approaches aimed at improving well-being.
+Prerequisites: SCD 110, SCD 220, SCD 230, SCD 235, or Instructor Consent

 SCD 360 - International Development